AJMCoder/Kinnect_Social/README.md

 ## Testing

-Please see my [testing file](Testing.md) for all manual and validator testing.
+Please see my [testing file](Testing.md) for all manual, automated and validator testing.

-## Validator Testing

-## Lighthouse Testing

 ## Bug Fixing:

 - When running tests for the Post list, i discovered an error "ERROR: test_can_list_posts (posts.tests.PostListViewTests.test_can_list_posts)".
 Reading through the error message allowed me to rectify the issue and traceback to the Post.views file where the error persists because the request context was not being passed to the serializer in the PostListView.
 - When going back through my work, i was testing the links for 'profiles', and 'posts' before moving forward into 'comments'.
 I discovered that the '/posts' address was throwing out and operational error for the post.image_filter that had been added.
 Saving the file and reloading the page, the error persisted.
 I then realised that it was added after the initial migration of the posts app and so i did 'python manage.py makemigrations' and then 'python manage.py migrate' and reloaded the website and saw that it had fixed the issue.
 - I had a major issue where i was receiving constant 500 internal error codes.
 Having spent hours changing backend configuration, testing autherization, serializers and allowed hosts, it appeared to have been a fault with the cloudinary URL link.
 - There was an issue where users were losing their access due to token refreshing.
-I went into the JWT settings and changed some of the values and set a timer.
+I went into the JWT settings and changed some of the values and set a refresh timer.
+- For a while, i was struggling with a console error referencing a POST function of the site, i could work out why a user couldnt add an image to the image field of a post.
+I was directed to this page on [Stack Overflow](https://stackoverflow.com/questions/44997315/django-rest-framework-got-a-typeerror-when-calling-note-objects-create) by a Tutor, and it helped me randomly, just by simply making me go through the serializer for the posts model.

 ## Unfixed Bugs

-- No current console issues.
+- No current console issues or known bugs.

 ### Local Deployment